lumeland/blog/posts/lume-3.1.0.md

 ```

 And now add the `type="text/partytown"` attribute to all scripts that you want
-to run from a web worker:
+to run from the web worker:

 ```html
 <script type="text/partytown">...</script>